wapiflapi/wapiflapi.github.io/_posts/2019-10-10-efficiency-reverse-engineering-with-ghidra.md

         print("%2d:  %8s  %8s %s" %  (i, op, rep_a(a), rep_b(b)))
 ```

-This program when run gives us a nice idea of what we are looking at:
+This program when run gives us a nice idea of what we are looking at.

+## Understanding the code

 ```
 ~/Projects/ctf/rtfm$ ./writeup.py